HomeMy WebLinkAboutcoa.lu.sp.Clarks Market.A0687C/z.-A'.s /Mcrr,4le f )137-073-51-60I

 retailing.

-Councilman Behrendt withdrew his motion: Councilwoman Pedersen withdrew her second.
+Councilman Behrendt withdrew his motion; Councilwoman Pedersen withdrew her second.

-the market to 15,000 square feet and inc~easing the retail to 10,000 square feet, at the
+the market to 15,000 square feet and increasing the retail to 10,000 square feet, at the

-panhandle in moratorium 'for one year; seconded. by Councilman Parry.
+panhandle in moratorium for one year; seconded by Councilman Parry.

-Councilwoman Pedersen said she felt the town
+Councilwoman Pedersen said she felt the town needed service/commercial areas most; not

 just retail.
-Councilman rlishart said if, in
+Councilman Wishart said if, in fact, those things are needed, that is

 what will move there.

 All in favor of the motion with the exception of Councilwoman Pedersen.
+Motion carried.

 ORDINANCE #4, SERIES OF 1975 - Definition of Commercial Bakeries

-Mayor Standley opened the pUblic hearing.
+Mayor Standley opened the public hearing.
+Thera were no comments.
+Mayor Standley

-closed the pUblic hearing.
+closed the public hearing.

 Councilman Parry moved to read Ordinance #4, Series of 1976; seconded by Councilwoman